-- Take every precaution to ensure the safe keeping of personal data, minimising the risk of its loss or misuse. - Use personal data only on secure password protected computers and other devices, ensuring that they are properly "logged-off" at the end of any session in which they are using personal data.
+- Take every precaution to ensure the safe keeping of personal data, minimising the risk of its loss or misuse - Use personal data only on secure password protected computers and other devices, ensuring that they are properly "logged-off" at the end of any session in which they are using personal data. - Transfer data using encryption or password protected devices and/or Zimbra briefcases.

-When personal data is stored online, on any portable computer system or removable media:
+When personal data is stored on any portable computer system, memory stick or any other removable media:

-- The data must be encrypted and password protected - The device must be password protected - The device must offer approved virus and malware checking software - The data must be securely deleted from the device, as outlined in this policy document, once it has been transferred or its use is completed.
+- the data must be encrypted and password protected - the device must be password protected - the device must offer approved virus and malware checking software - the data must be securely deleted from the device, as outlined in this policy document, once it has been transferred or its use is completed.